| 27 June 2006 CBC failed to properly distribute

 pension plan surplus should be available to employees

 and retirees.
 The CBC distributed only $134 million.
+All of the CBC’s unions filed grievances in

 the fall of 2000; they agreed that whichever of them